IT Project Outsourcing: Product Development Approach

 IT Project Outsourcing Strategies

-Staff augmentation (also known as outstaffing or extended team) is the practice the company’s in-house IT department gets extended with third-party specialists (developers, designers, analytics, etc.).
+Staff augmentation (also known as outstaffing or extended team) is when a company’s in-house IT department gets extended with third-party specialists (developers, designers, analytics, etc.).

-These “extended” experts are legally registered as employees in an outsourcing company but work under contract for other business as a part of its in-house team.
+These “extended” experts are legally registered as employees in an outsourcing company but work under contract for other businesses as a part of its in-house team.
+So they are in-house team members but still employees of a service provider.

 It became very popular in the 1990s thanks to its high flexibility and scalability both up and down.
 This is achieved thanks to the fact that the staffing process goes by very quickly.
 Depending on the arrangement, the company can pay either a fixed monthly fee or daily rates to the outsourcing company for such experts.